 But to make Laura the liar could have a devastating impact, and they must know that.

 This is not, of course, untrodden territory – even if it remains deeply uncomfortable to watch.
-Liar executive producer and director James Strong was nominated for a Bafta for his work on Broadchurch, a show which went on to tackle a difficult rape storyline.
+Liar executive producer and director James Strong was nominated for a Bafta for his work on Broadchurch, a show that went on to tackle a difficult rape storyline.
 And in National Treasure, writer Jack Thorne also made the audience wait to find out until the end whether Robbie Coltrane’s character was guilty of rape.

 How does it compare?
 It’s decent – but a little clunky.
 Hopefully Liar has more tricks up its sleeve for the rest of the series.